History of Jerry West in Timeline

 1971: West Considers Retirement

-In 1971, before the 1971-72 NBA season, Jerry West considered retirement due to frequent injuries and losses.
+Before the 1971 NBA season, Jerry West contemplated retirement due to frequent injuries and losses.

 1971: West Injured, Lakers Lose in Playoffs

-In 1971, during the 1970-71 NBA season, after Elgin Baylor's injury, Jerry West injured his knee and was out for the season.
-The Lakers lost the Western Conference Finals to the Milwaukee Bucks.
+In 1971, after Elgin Baylor's career-ending injury, Jerry West suffered a knee injury that sidelined him for the season.
+Consequently, the Lakers, short-handed, lost the Western Conference finals to the Milwaukee Bucks.

 1972: "Jerry West Night"

-Even before his sole championship in 1972, the Lakers held a "Jerry West Night", where Bill Russell appeared and hailed him as a champion.
+Even before winning his sole championship in 1972, the Lakers held a "Jerry West Night", where Bill Russell called him a true champion.

-In 1972, Jerry West took on the role of team captain for the first time after deferring to Chamberlain.
+In 1972, Jerry West deferred the role of team captain to Wilt Chamberlain.

-In 1972, Jerry West was chosen as the NBA All-Star MVP and won the only NBA title of his playing career.
+In 1972, Jerry West was chosen as the NBA All-Star MVP and won the only title of his NBA career.

 1972: West Wins First NBA Championship